samsymons/samsymons.com/source/articles/2015-04-20-inspecting-binaries-with-hexdump.html.markdown

 For each byte in the text section of our hexdump (see the Mach-O poster for information on the text section), you can look up which instruction will be executed, and how many bytes it takes as arguments.

-There's not much more I can say here without getting into assembly programming, which is a phenomenally large topic on its own.
+There's not much more to say here without getting into assembly programming, which is a phenomenally large topic on its own.
 If you want to learn more, check out [Programming From The Ground Up](http://mirror.csclub.uwaterloo.ca/nongnu//pgubook/ProgrammingGroundUp-1-0-booksize.pdf) for a nice assembly intro.

-> If you're really curious, Intel has [free PDFs about their architectures](http://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-software-developer-manual-325462.pdf) available.
+> If you're curious, Intel has [free PDFs about their architectures](http://www.intel.com/content/dam/www/public/us/en/documents/manuals/64-ia-32-architectures-software-developer-manual-325462.pdf) available.
 Never fear, new programmers: for regular programming jobs, you should never need to look at these.

 ### Wrapping Up